molbiodiv/bcdatabaser/docs/postprocessing_manual.md

 * TOC list
 {:toc}

 In general, the output sequence files, particularly the ```sequences.tax.fa``` are plain text files, which can be manually edited with any standard text editor (e.g. All platforms: [Atom](https://atom.io); MacOSX: TextEdit, [BBEdit](https://www.barebones.com/products/textwrangler/download.html); Windows: NotePad; Linux: Wordpad and many more).
-How to do this is self-explainatory, see the [Syntax description](./output.md).
+How to do this is self-explainatory when following the [Syntax description](./output.md).

 We here show different examples to manually edit databases using the command line, which has many advantages, as e.g. fast and for larger numbers.

 ## Adding local references to the database
-The ```sequences.tax.fa``` is a standard fasta-formated text file, which can be complemented with any other fasta-file, e.g. unplublished sequences or such from other sources.
+The ```sequences.tax.fa``` is a standard fasta-formated text file, which can be complemented with any other fasta-file, e.g. unpublished sequences or such from other sources.

 ```
 cat sequences.tax.fa unpulished.fa > sequences.tax.add.fa